plausible/docs/docs/landing-page.md

 <img alt="Plausible Analytics" src={useBaseUrl('img/list-of-sites.png')} />

 In the top right, you can access your account settings or log out of your account.
-We use [Gravatar](https://gravatar.com) to get your account profile picture.
-If your picture doesn't display, please add the email address associated with your Plausible account to your Gravatar profile.
-We use a proxy for this request to ensure your information is not exposed to Gravatar.
-This method prevents the IP address, user agent and referrer header from being sent.

 Further down the "**My Sites**" page, you have the search box on the left so you can quickly find a site and the "**+ Add a website**" button on the right so you can [add a new site](add-website.md) to your account.

-## Website settings

 The rest of the "**My Sites**" page features all your sites.
 To give you a quick overview, we display the number of visitors in the last 24 hours next to each site.
 There's also a graph of each site for a quick overview of the traffic and a comparison to the previous 24 hour period so you can see the trend.

+## Your profile picture

+We use [Gravatar](https://gravatar.com) to get your account profile picture that's displayed in the top right.
+Gravatar is a service that allows you to have the same picture as your avatar on many websites on the web.

+If your personal avatar isn't displayed or you'd like to use a different picture, please add the email address associated with your Plausible account to your Gravatar account and choose the avatar you want to use.

+We use a proxy for this request to ensure your information is not exposed to Gravatar.
+This method prevents the IP address, user agent and referrer header from being sent.

+## Website settings

 You can click on any website to enter [its stats dashboard](guided-tour.md) or you can click on the menu icon on the right-hand side of the domain name and choose "**Settings**" to enter the [website settings section](website-settings.md).
 That's where you can add team members, create custom events, set up funnels and more.